dllllb/cppbdm/README.md

 # cppbdm

 cppbdm is a prototype tool for C++ dependency management.
 It is heavily inspired by by BSD ports and Java dependency management tools like Apache Maven.
 The main idea is to download a source package, build it for the particular achitecture, and store haeaders and binareis in version-prefixed directory.
 Prebuilt packages are shared between projects.
+The tool has a set of commands to generate path locations for specific version of a library in order to set them for C/C++ compiler.

 # Usage

 ## Add a new package for a project

     bdm.py require --name PACKAGE_NAME -- version PACKAGE_VERSION

 ## Get include paths for a package